 LX design is all about the creative design discipline, the applied form of art.
 Research, experimentation, ideation, conceptualization, prototyping, iteration, and testing goes toward the process of LX design.
 Designs of the process have one objective – provide value or provide elegant solutions.
 Here, the design discipline denotes a design detail that teaches.

 Defining LX design is about how the candidates learn, not the teaching pattern or the training schedule.
 The catch is to know the designs and efficient approaches of using the design that endorses learning.
 The end game is to curate a learning experience that works and lets the learner absorb much.

 Other facets to this concept as we already know are human-centered and goal-oriented.

 Elements of Learning Experience Design

 The success of the eLearning courses of LXD depends on four key elements as described.
-But, before we go through the elements let us brush up on the basics, i.e. the difference between UXD and LXD.
+Before we go through the elements, let us brush up on the basics, that is, the difference between UXD and LXD.

 UXD or user experience design is used to enhance user experience and is used in the product development field.
 On the other end, LXD leverages the UXD principle to provide an enhanced learning experience in eLearning courses.
 LXD makes technology in favor of the learners.